Grants

 Members of FEMS Member Societies can apply for grants for research and training, or for support when organizing or attending a meeting – including our Member Societies’ national and regional congresses.
 Every year we support meeting organizers and early career researchers and enable experts to share ideas and promote excellence in science.
 You do not need to be a member of a FEMS Member Society to apply for a Congress Attendance Grant.

-Click on the image for a full overview of the FEMS Grants
+Click on the image to see an overview of all FEMS Grants

 Our definition of fields that grants can apply to includes microbiology research, education, policy, business and scientific communication.
 Further information about the grant opportunities we provide, including application deadlines, can be found on the following pages: